DFE-Digital/fh-services/docs/arch/ADR027-build-data-warehouse.md

 We will generate reporting metrics by building a data warehouse, structured with a star schema.
 The warehouse will be populated using an Azure data factory (ADF) pipeline using the existing operational databases as data sources.
-Access the data warehouse from the Manage UI through a new 'Reporting API' service.
+The data warehouse will be accessed from the Manage UI through a new 'Reporting API' service.

 ## Context